top of page

 Workpackage 1

-New Treatments and handling of sudden and fluctuating deafness
+New Treatments for sudden and fluctuating hearing loss

-Based on a complete clinical and biological assessment of sudden and fluctuating deafness recruited from ENT emergencies in Ile-de-France, WP1 aims to identify biomarkers of the pathologies involved (traumatic, inflammatory, microvascular, pressure-related, etc.), in order to target appropriate therapies.
+Based on a complete clinical and biological assessment of sudden and fluctuating deafness recruited from ENT emergencies in Ile-de-France, WP1 identifies biomarkers of the pathologies involved (traumatic, inflammatory, microvascular, pressure-related, etc.), in order to target appropriate therapies.

 Workpackage 2